LightSys/midwife-emr-ansible/build_odroid/README.md

 - determine if we still need bower (what version of software is Pami getting?)
 - No more Redis, right?
 - install Midwife-EMR
+- install midwife-emr-services
 - midwife-emr service
+- configure nginx or does midwife-emr-services do this?
+- install and configure automysqlbackups
+- configure cron jobs

 ## Requirements: